dosemu2/dosemu2/doc/README.txt

    The internal character set is used to:

-     * compute the unicode value of characters of video memory
+     * compute the unicode value of characters of video memory, when using DOSEMU in a terminal or using X with a unicode font.
      * compute the character set index of unicode characters returned by bios keyboard translation services.
+     * compute the unicode values of characters in file names.
      _________________________________________________________________

 2.1.5.
 Terminals